Alternatives to Free Weights?

-Can’t use the squat rack?
+Is the squat rack full?
 No problem.
 The leg press is great machine that will give your legs, from calves to quads to hamstrings, an awesome burn.
 The movement simulates the squat rather well and has even proven to give bodybuilders even more leg development than doing free squats.
-Even Dorian Yates used the machine for his leg development, so you can’t go wrong with this one.
+Even Dorian Yates, who was a 6x Mr. Olympia winner known for his insane mass used the machine for his leg development, so you can’t go wrong with this one.

 Pec “Deck” Flye

 This is another great machine for your pecs that can give you some great chest development.
-Much like dumbbell or cable flyes, this machine will ultimately give your chest some excellent width.
+Much like dumbbell or cable flyes, this machine will ultimately give your chest some excellent size and striations.
 Like most machines, the pec deck will isolate the muscle group which will ensure some great hypertrophy for your chest.